Gustavo-RibMartins/Gustavo-RibMartins/README.md

 ### Hi there!
 I'm Gustavo Martins! 👋
-#### I'm a business intelligence analyst with focus on data preparation, data visualization, data modeling and cloud computing.
+#### I'm a analytics engineer with focus on data preparation, data visualization, data modeling and cloud computing.
 ---